scottsawyer/breezy_layouts/README.md

 Once you have one or more enabled variants for a layout, whenever that layout is selected (using Layouts Builder, Layout Paragraphs, etc), the variants will appear as options.
 Choosing the variant will expose the configured field, if there are any fields with a UI (not hidden fields).

+## Roadmap

+Currently, the TailwindCSS classes are hardcoded in the BreezyLayoutsTailwindClassService.
+The goal would be to move the utility class management into an external module.
+Then I can make the classes plugins, and enable developers to add their own utility classes.
+As the list of supported properties grows, the property selection form will get unmanageble.
+Currently, there is a radio button to select the property.
+This will be changed to an autocomplete to support a much larger number of properties.